paulelliott/fabrication-site/views/_content.markdown

 where(...) with the parameterized table as an argument.
 It will verify that there is only one of these objects in the database, so be specific!

+### Extras

+Vim users can add Fabrication support by adding this to your .vimrc.

+    autocmd User Rails Rnavcommand fabricator spec/fabricators -suffix=_fabricator.rb -default=model()

+You can then open Fabricator files like this.

+    :Rfabricator your_model

 ### Contributing

 I ([paulelliott](http://github.com/paulelliott)) am actively maintaining this